sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 49. ### What are observable creation functions?
-    RxJS provides creation functions for the process of creating observables from things such as promises, events, timers and Ajax requests.
-Let us explain each of them with an example,
+    RxJS provides creation functions for the process of creating observables from promises, events, timers and Ajax requests.
+Let us explain each of them with an example:
     1. Create an observable from a promise
         ```javascript
         import { from } from 'rxjs'; // from function